 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

 There are a few electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged material to capture.
+An electrostatic filter uses magnetically charged material to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.